milkmansson/plex-modifyRecentlyAdded/README.md

 If your data for a switch has a space in it, you will need to specify it in double quotes.

 ### Extra Notes
-- Dates in the future will work.
+- Dates in the future will work, and this will have the obvious result of puting the title further forward in the list.
 - Haven't tried it against tv shows yet.
 I suspect it might want a bit more work and a few more options, however, this is a starter for 10.
 - This is my first foray into Python, and indeed posting anything to Github.
 AKA: I have proper script kiddied this up.
 I googled what I needed when I needed, to start understanding Python syntax.
 I have had success, please try it as you wish, I'll happily take any feedback.